 It is very difficult to control the contents what your kids are watching on YouTube/Facebook when given access to.
 The Momo challenge character is also known to appear on seemingly innocent children cartoons such as Peppa Pig.

 It is paramount and emphasized to know what your kids are doing on the web; Especially if given access to Social Media.
 Kids are naturally curious and are unaware of what the internet could be made of.

-Contents uploaded on Social Media could often be masked by a single thumbnail which could easily mistaken as a "harmless".
+Contents uploaded on Social Media could often be masked by a single thumbnail which could easily be mistaken as a "harmless".
 Parents could easily forget and let harmful content slip through, resulting in fearful and disgusting contents i.e. Momo Challenge to reach children.